1MahdiR/Deep-learning-and-neural-networks-study/README.md

 I recently started studying about deep learning and neural networks and I thought it would be good to share the resources I use to study.
 So I'll try to keep this list updated, but don't blame me if I get a lil bit lazy. 😅

-I appreciate if you could support me by giving this repo a star ⭐
+I appreciate it if you could support me by giving this repo a star ⭐

 And... keep learning and good luck 😉✨